-- Perform regression tests to make sure product functionality is working as before. - Manually validate your licensing structure and ensure your new licenses and permission sets are authorizing access to features appropriately. - Check for under-permissioning, or if users have less access than expected when assigned permission sets and custom permission - Check for over-permissioning, or if users have more access than expected when assigned permission sets and custom permission. set licenses
+- Perform regression tests to make sure product functionality is working as before. - Manually validate your licensing structure and ensure your new licenses and permission sets are authorizing access to features appropriately. - Check for under-permissioning, or if users have less access than expected when assigned permission sets and custom permission set licenses. - Check for over-permissioning, or if users have more access than expected when assigned permission sets and custom permission set licenses. - Make sure that users can only be assigned the intended custom permission set licenses as specified using user license restriction categories.
+For example, users with licenses in the External Customer Logins category user can only be assigned the license meant for them.

-Since testing your new licensing directly in a developer scratch org isn't currently supported, the Licensing Util class in our demo app bypasses the access check in certain developer orgs, while maintaining the access check in a subscriber context where the package is installed.
+Since testing your new licensing directly in a developer scratch org isn't currently supported, the LicensingUtil class in our demo app bypasses the access check in certain developer orgs, while maintaining the access check in a subscriber context where the package is installed.
 This configuration allows all users to access the licensed functionality in those developer contexts.